You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

 “If you’re not benchmarking your performance, you’re just playing with yourself.”Al Paison

-Not only does having smaller goals help you gauge success, it also encourages progress as improvements can actually be seen and measured.
+Breaking down larger goals into smaller milestones helps you gauge success and encourages progress as improvements can easily be seen and measured.

 Utilise the available technologies to ensure your processes are identified, adhered to and enhanced.

 You not only make your own life easier, but make it much simpler for everyone on the team to follow your bespoke, best practice workflows.